How to build a website that converts customers

 Simple and clear descriptions

-Your product or service descriptions should be concise but informative.
+Your product descriptions should be concise but informative.
 Focus on what your product does, its key features and, most importantly, how it benefits the customer.

 Instead of getting too technical, write in a way that addresses common questions or problems your customers might have.